 Because of the many changes and losses that occur in later life, sometimes combined with physical or cognitive challenges, older adults may benefit from some assistance in building meaningful friendships with other elders in their life.
 Eldercare professionals can do a lot to help this process along.

-In last week’s post, we covered the “why” of supporting seniors as they build meaningful relationships.
+In last week’s post, we covered the “why” of supporting residents and staff members in senior living communities as they build meaningful relationships.
 This week, let’s talk about the “how.”

 I’ve got four ways to think about how to cultivate these relationships, with several ideas below.
 What does each category bring to mind for you?